February 8, 2016 at 10:31 pm #37981

 The 32” options are a bit less clear-cut, but that’s because they usually use the same AU Optronics M320QAN01.0 panel as the BenQ (noteable exception being the Samsung U32E850R).
 So yes, they all have a lot of potential to be very good monitors.
-In fact, there’s quite an interesting thread looking at some of the ~32” options here.
-Fact is, though, the BenQ BL3201PT is known to be excellent.
+But from my testing, the BenQ BL3201PT is known to be excellent.
 And you’d be hard pushed to find the other models better as the BenQ really did do an excellent job at pushing the panel it uses to its full potential.
 Marginally cheaper, yes, but very unlikely to be better (and possibly worse).
 As above I don’t feel the lack of HDMI 2.0 is worth fretting about, either.
 I should note that ‘sRGB’ is just a preset on the Philips and is likely not even as useful as some of the other modes where brightness can be adjusted.
 It’s similar to how things work on the BDM4065UC, for example.

 Philips are quite decent as far as customer support goes.
 They’re quite responsive and as long as you’re under warranty they’ll try quite hard to get your problem solved.
 You’re right the Dell are a bit of a step ahead in this regard, though, as they will usually give you a replacement monitor before your defective unit has even been picked up (a swap and drop).
 Aside from my thoughts on 32” being optimal for the ‘4K’ UHD resolution and 27” still being decent, there are two other things I prefer about the 32” models.
 One is that the screen surface is even lighter/smoother with even less graininess than the already decent P2715Q.
 The other is that the AHVA models (like the BenQ and Philips above plus ASUS PA328Q and AOC U3277PQU) are ‘low glow’.
 Not only is ‘glow’ lower than you’d expect from a 32″ panel, it’s actually slightly subdued even compared to 27″ models.
 Not a huge difference in that regard, it’s just a lot better than you’d expect from a ~32″ IPS-type panel.
 The Samsung U32E850R lacks this advantage, for example, and is only recommended by us if a user is really keen to have the greater FreeSync range.